Essential Theatrical Associates

 Delilah (Delightful) is a Tallahassee native who has been performing since the age of six.
 She has had roles in several plays, including Addaperle in The Wiz (ATMSA), Mrs. Gloop in Willy Wonka (ATMSA), Paulette in Legally Blonde (RAA), and Jennyanydots in Cats (Theatre Tallahassee).
 Never to be considered an underachiever, Delilah is also an academic star.
 In the fall, Delilah will be an 8th grader at Augusta RAA Middle School, where she maintains a 4.0 GPA.

-Martha Winters
+Meet Martha Winters

-Jim McMurtry
+Introducing Jim McMurtry

 Vonzel DeSean Reynolds